 Master of Public Health (MPH)

 The OHSU MPH degree, emphasizing epidemiology and biostatistics, can be completed in six or seven quarters as part of the research fellowship.
 The curriculum includes courses in epidemiologic methods, biostatistics, health systems organization, research ethics, the foundations of public health, and current issues in public health.
 These courses will provide the methodological foundation required for successful health services research.
 Electives in health economics, health administration, and health policy topics can supplement the fellows' content expertise.
-Additional information about the MPH curriculum can be found at http://www.ohsu.edu/som-PubHealth.
+Learn more about the OHSU MPH program

 Additional Coursework Options